 In 1981, longtime Genovese boss Philip Lombardo decided to retire due to health issues.
 However, before he stepped down, he named Gigante as his successor.

-When Gigante took over the top spot, he continued to use the Triangle Social Club as his main base of operations.
-According to locals, "The Chin" and his crew would often sit at the cafe and play cards together.
+When Gigante took over the top spot, he continued using the Triangle Social Club as his main base of operations.
+On most days, "The Chin" and his crew would sit at the cafe and play cards together.

 By the end of the 1980s, the Triangle Civic Improvement Association, like most of its patrons, looked old and weathered.
 The front windows had been crudely painted white to conceal the interior.
 On the outside, there were mismatched chairs and rickety tables.